wens07/wens07.github.io/source/_posts/2015/6/c-cpp-useful-tools2015-06-15.md

    `ctrl+x+2` swith between windows
 5. `ctrl+l` clear the gdb commandline or reflesh the screen
 6. `set print pretty on`  open print pretty
+7. `info share`  no info in bt, maybe miss sharelib
+8. `file the_exec_file`  no info in bt, maybe not read the symble of executable
+9. `start` go to program start(main function, generally)